RationalAsh/biorobotics-lab-nus/content/authors/chan-yon-sin/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Research Fellows
+- Alumni
 ---
 Dr. Yon Sin Chan received the Ph.D. degree in Mechanical Engineering from Monash University Malaysia in 2023.
-He is currently a Research Fellow in the Biorobotics Laboratory.
-He is working on the adoption of wearable devices to investigate various human movements such as gait, lifting and oil palm harvesting.
+He was a Research Fellow in the Biorobotics Laboratory.
+He was working on the adoption of wearable devices to investigate various human movements such as gait, lifting and oil palm harvesting.